lopezmontes/GenoMus/specs/GenoMus_specifications.md

 --------
 ## Harmony vector

-Each harmony can be expressed as a vector containing informations to be used by other functions to map pitches.
-This vector is an abstract representation of a chord and its interrelation with a mode and with the level of general chromatism.
+A harmony can be expressed as a vector containing informations to be used by other functions to map pitches.
+This vector is an abstract representation of a chord and its interrelations with a mode and with the level of general chromatism.
 Using this information, certain functions adjust their values to the grid of pitches that fits this harmony and extract analytical information.

 A harmony pattern vector is coded into an array as follows: